 During this pandemic, I lost track of my fitness routine and goal.
 With all the news I kept seeing on television and social media, I ended up getting overwhelmed.
 I lost my direction, got stressed, gained weight, and began to be anxious easily.
+This was a similar situation for my friend who without a reliable internet connection struggled to stay in contact with loved ones and work from home.
+She has since sorted it out through contacting local internet providers and companies similar to hughesnet internet to find a suitable provider who could help her to potentially sort out her situation.
+Issues like this I’m sure I will be common for many individuals globally.

 Now, I am starting to get back to my usual self, and here is what I follow to stay healthy and positive during this time of pandemic: